dynamicstms365/meet-reynolds/SORA_VIDEO_PROMPTS_THREE_PERSPECTIVES.md

 # SORA Video Prompts: Reynolds' Infomercial Series on Architectural Choice

+## **Reynolds Character Description for SORA:**
+**Reynolds** is a charismatic, witty character based on Deadpool's appearance and personality.
+He wears a distinctive red and black tactical suit with a form-fitting mask that covers his entire head, featuring large white eye patches.
+His body language is expressive and theatrical, with frequent gestures and poses.
+His personality combines:
+- **Deadpool's signature humor:** Fourth-wall breaking, self-aware commentary, witty one-liners
+- **Supernatural confidence:** Always composed, never fazed by chaos around him
+- **Professional competence:** Despite the humor, genuinely knowledgeable about technology and business
+- **Theatrical presentation style:** Game show host energy mixed with infomercial salesmanship
+- **Teleportation abilities:** Can appear and disappear with sparkle effects for dramatic entrances

 ## **Video 1: "Reynolds' Developer Bootcamp Infomercial - Code Like a Pro!"**
 *Runtime: 2 minutes | Style: Fourth-Wall-Breaking Educational Infomercial*

 ### **Scene 1: The Fourth Wall Shattering Opening (0-15 seconds)**
 **Visual:**
 A bright, modern co-working space.
 A junior developer sits with a laptop, completely absorbed in coding, looking stressed while comparing two GitHub repositories.
-Suddenly, REYNOLDS (in his signature red and black suit) casually leans into frame from behind her, looking directly at the camera.
+Suddenly, REYNOLDS (a masked figure in his signature red and black tactical suit with white eye patches) casually leans into frame from behind her, looking directly at the camera with theatrical confidence.

 **Reynolds (breaking fourth wall):**
 *"Oh hi!
-I'm Reynolds, and this person next to me—"* [gestures to confused junior developer] *"—is supposed to be you.
+I'm Reynolds, and this person next to me—"* [gestures to confused junior developer with his red-gloved hand] *"—is supposed to be you.
 Yeah, YOU watching this video right now.
 Don't look around, I'm talking to YOU."*

 **Junior Developer:** [looks up confused] "Wait, who are you talking to?"